Inuit culture: Contemporary music

 The Inuit did not have a very distinct tradition of music.
 There were "Aya-Yait", songs used for passing experiences from generation to generation, and so called because of their refrain "aya-ya".
 In a musical sense, they were simply-structured compositions.
 The traditional "throat singing" as well as the ritual drum dance by no means claim to be artistic compositions, but they were used for entertainment and for mythological-religious customs.
 The Inuit first heard European melodies by listening to the whalers.
 With those, they saw European instruments for the first time, the fiddle and the accordion, both of which have remained popular among the Inuit to this day.
 They also learned the square dance from the whalers.
 For the past twenty years, a kind of pop music is catching on in the Arctic, which the Inuit adopted from the south and then modified their own way.
-Today Susan Aglukark (born in 1967 in Churchill, Manitoba, and grew up in Arviat) is perhaps the most popular Inuit singer.
+Today Susan Aglukark (born in 1967 in Churchill, Manitoba, and grew up in Arviat) is perhaps one the most popular Inuit singers.
 Other singers include Tagaq, Charlie Panigoniak and Lucie Idlout.